tealhorizon87/attendance_form/README.md

 ### Acknowledgements
   - The logo picture was sourced from Aviation & Combined Services Lodge No. 8504.
+  - The background images were sourced from [pixabay](https://pixabay.com/)

 Back to [Table of Contents](#table-of-contents)